sigasi/sigasi_insights/content/tech/generate-vhdl-documentation-sigasi.md

 ![](images/sigasi-docgen.png)

-If you have a full [xl_doc] license, Sigasi Studio also makes the intermediate DocBook file available.
+If you have a full {{< xl_doc >}} license, Sigasi Studio also makes the intermediate DocBook file available.
 This allows you to fully customize the pdf generation.
 With a custom DocBook→pdf-flow, you could for example apply your company's colors, add your and logo or append extra sections, etc.

 ## Future work